Is Facebook good for business?

 Liking something can be genuine, but it can also be an automatic response and people don’t actually think about your post or take much notice of it.
 In most cases the content is inconsequential and the ‘likes’ are a tribute to a person’s status, or associations with other god-like beings.
 I can’t help but feel that maybe we are becoming sheep with the ‘like’ button.

 An interesting experiment would be for Facebook to remove the ‘like’ function and all the other emoji reactions.
 How would people cope?
-Click the link below to read about a lady called, Elan Morgan who talks about her experience when she stopped ‘liking’ Facebook posts.
+Click here to read about a lady called, Elan Morgan who talks about her experience when she stopped ‘liking’ Facebook posts.

 You can’t trust Facebook